mintware-de/event_dispatcher_builder/UPGRADE.md

 ## Plugin registration

-Since the `dart build` command don't generate a event dispatcher itself but a EventDispatcherPlugin, you need to load the plugin by calling the `useAppPlugin()` (name depends on pluginClassName) extension method on an instance of EventDispatcher.
+Since the `dart build` command don't generate an event dispatcher itself but a EventDispatcherPlugin, you need to load the plugin by calling the `useAppPlugin()` (name depends on pluginClassName) extension method on an instance of EventDispatcher.